raygun101/MarkupKit/README.md

         <UITableViewCell textLabel.text="Row 1c"/>

         <?sectionBreak?>

         <UITableViewCell textLabel.text="Row 2a"/>
         <UITableViewCell textLabel.text="Row 2b"/>
         <UITableViewCell textLabel.text="Row 2c"/>
     </LMTableView>

+Note that, in order to support the static declaration of content, `LMTableView` acts as its own data source and delegate.
+However, an application-specific delegate may still be set on an `LMTableView` instance to handle row selection events. `LMTableView` will propagate the following `UITableViewDelegate` calls to the custom delegate:

+* `tableView:willSelectRowAtIndexPath:`
+* `tableView:didSelectRowAtIndexPath:`
+* `tableView:willDeselectRowAtIndexPath:`
+* `tableView:didDeselectRowAtIndexPath:`

+Also note that `LMTableView` sets the `estimatedRowHeight`, `estimatedSectionHeaderHeight`, and `estimatedSectionFooterHeight` properties to enable self-sizing content by default.
+It is not necessary to set these properties manually to enable self-sizing content.

 Use of the `LMTableView` class is not limited to markup. `LMTableView` cells and sections can also be managed programmatically.
 See _LMTableView.h_ for more information.